Charly Cox: Early and personal life

 Cox was born on 23 July 1995 in London, United Kingdom.
 She is of British descent.

-Cox's poetic journey started as a teenager when she began scribbling poems in her homework diaries about the boys she liked.
-Over time, it has evolved into means of expression and reflection through her personal struggles.
+Cox started writing poems in a diary as a teenager.
+Over time, it evolved into means of expression and reflection through her personal struggles.

 At 16 years old, Cox dropped out of Furze Platt Senior school due to crippling anxiety.
 She was officially diagnosed with anxiety, depression, bipolar disorder 2 and PTSD at 17 years old.
 Since then, she has considered writing a therapeutic activity.

 Work

 Cox was working as a full-time digital producer until the stress overwhelmed her and she felt her creative juices drying up—and her friend responded by inquiring about her poetry.
 In January 2017, Cox decided to post her works publicly on Instagram.
 She began writing everyday until she received a book deal the following year.

 Cox authored UK bestselling poetry and prose debut collection She must be Mad.
 The book contained her works dating back at age 15–18.
 It tackled themes such as coming-of-age, body image, mental illnesses, and dating.

 Cox moved to Los Angeles and eventually found herself struggling with social media addiction and online persona.
 In 2019, she published Validate me: A Life of Code-dependency, which reflected her experiences and explored the digital life.